 As halogen light bulbs are far less energy efficient than other types of bulbs, this means that their resulting carbon footprint is far larger.
 By banning halogen bulbs, the EU is aiming to achieve a massive 15.2 million tonne reduction in Europe’s carbon footprint by 2025.

 New technology has resulted in dramatic advances in lighting solutions.
-When first introduced, LEDs were limited to single-bulb use and were prohibitively expensive.
+When first introduced, LED light bulbs were limited to single-bulb use and were prohibitively expensive.
 Today, however, manufacturers have expanded the application of LEDs by clustering the small bulbs.
-Similarly, technology has rapidly brought LEDs into competitive pricing with alternatives and can be introduced as standard for most lighting needs.
+Similarly, technology has rapidly brought LED light bulbs into competitive pricing with alternatives and can be introduced as standard for most lighting needs.

 Furthermore, traditional halogen bulbs are not operationally efficient.
 Not only do they lose a considerable amount of the electricity used as heat but they also have a short lifespan.
 When used for around three hours a day, halogen light bulbs last for around 2,000 hours.
 LED bulbs, however, boast an impressive 25,000 hours by comparison.
 The long operational lifetime of the LED helps to achieve greater energy efficiency, leading to significant energy savings.